Black, brown, yellow, red

-The male Leo tends to grow a little taller and heavier than the female, but they usually display the same characteristics and traits.
+The male Leonberger tends to grow a little taller and heavier than the female Leonberger, but they usually display the same characteristics and traits.

 The Leonberger is a giant dog breed.
 He has a lot of love to give all of his family members, and is something of a sensitive soul, often being used as a therapy dog as well as a search and rescue dog.

 He can make an excellent family pet and will get along with all human and furry family members, although his sensitivity means that he doesn’t do well with arguments and requires a steady training hand.
 Training is important, though, as he will grow to be a very large size and you will have to endure the problems that accompany this.

 Only consider taking on a dog of this breed if you have plenty of indoor space, a decent yard, and a lot of time and energy to devote to him.
 Also, be prepared for the fact that he is prone to a number of health complaints and has a short lifespan.